tell-k/django-variantmpl/README.rst

-Switch templates based on UserAgent
+Switch templates based on User-Agent
 =======================================

 It can be realized easily using `uadetector <https://github.com/tell-k/uadetector>`_.